Tour to Syria

 You may join us in Istanbul or Damascus!

-We start by walking through the historic Bab Touma quarter, then continue along the legendary Straight Street, stopping at Ananias Church.
+In the morning we start by walking through the historic Bab Touma quarter, then continue along the legendary Straight Street, stopping at Ananias Church.
 From there, we head toward Bab Sharqi (Eastern Gate).
-Passing through the gate, we follow the ancient eastern wall of the city to Bab Keisan and Saint Paul’s Chapel.
+Passing through the gate, we follow the ancient eastern wall of the city to Bab Keisan and Saint Paul's Chapel.

 Next, we wander through the narrow alleys of the Old City to the vibrant Souk al-Bzouriyeh.
 We then visit the magnificent Khan As'ad Pasha — a stunning Ottoman caravanserai — and the beautifully preserved 18th-century Qasr al-Azm palace.